YgorPerez/spotify-api-challenge/README.md

 ### Extras
 - [x] Everything running on a free infrastructure.
 - [x] OAuth for logging in and getting the access token.
+- [x] Infinite scroling and load more button for better ux.
 - [x] Backend so that the access token doesn't get exposed and for SSR.
 - [x] Deployed online on vercel.
 - [x] Display song lyrics.